dbrdarski/drafter/README.md

 ```javascript
 state.list = [1,2,3];
 ```
-For more complex changes to the state use the preferred method:
+For more complex changes to the state use an update function:
 ```javascript
 state( draft => {
   delete draft.a